chungtit/knowledge-graph-llm/README.md

-# Knowledge Graph Integration with Open Source LLMs
+# Knowledge Graph Integration with Open Source LLMs (Updatings)

 This project provides a Python framework for integrating Knowledge Graphs with open-source Large Language Models (LLMs).
 It combines the structured data capabilities of graph databases with the natural language understanding of LLMs to create a powerful question-answering system.